HawgBeat - Arkansas blown out at home by South Carolina

 The Gamecocks entered the game with a top-40 scoring defense in the nation, but it was their offensive dominance — specifically in the paint — that was put on display against the Razorbacks.

 South Carolina shot 51.9% from the field as a team and it out-rebounded Arkansas by 12 on the day.
-The Gamecocks logged 19 team assists and forward B.J.
-Mack led the way with 18 points and eight rebounds.
+The Gamecocks logged 20 team assists and forward B.J.
+Mack led the way with 18 points and nine rebounds.

 South Carolina came out of the gate with an aggressive mentality on offense, while Arkansas started sluggishly.
 By the first stoppage of play at the 14:10 mark, the Gamecocks held a 13-6 lead over the Hogs, who had scored all six points in the paint to that point.